Skip to main content

 • Diabetic foot ulcers

-Conditions or problems as associated with radiation therapy may occur as long as several months or several years after treatment is complete.
-Symptoms of these conditions may include:
+Problems associated with radiation therapy or chemotherapy may also be candidates for HBO.
+These problems may occur for several months or several years after treatment is complete.
+Symptoms of these conditions include:

 • Jawbone pain or ulceration